projectcapsule/capsule/use_cases.md

 worker08.acme.com         Ready    worker            8d    v1.18.2   node-role.kubernetes.io/capsule=qos
 ```

-Bill should assure that all workload deployed by a shared CaaS users are
+Bill should assure that all workload deployed by a shared CaaS user is
 assigned to worker nodes labeled as `node-role.kubernetes.io/capsule=caas`.

 On the Kubernetes API servers of the CaaS platform, Bill must enable the